What are Direct Payments?

 If you are eligible for Direct Payments, we will assess your needs in order to calculate a personal budget specifically tailored for you.
 Control of the money is then passed to you so that you can buy the support you have been assessed as needing.

 Direct Payments are a part of the Choice and Control procedure within Health and Adult Services.
-To be eligible for a Direct Payment, you must first meet the Fair Access to Care Services (FACS) criteria.
+To be eligible for a Direct Payment, you must first meet the national eligibility criteria.

 You may be entitled to a Direct Payment if you are: